 fiveyears, respectively.
 Leasehold improvements are amortized using the straight-line method over the life of the asset or the remaining term of the lease, whichever is shorter.
 Maintenance and minor repairs are charged to operations as incurred.
 When assets are sold, or otherwise disposed of, the cost and related accumulated depreciation are removed from the accounts and any gain or loss is recorded in the current period.

 twentyyears.
 The acquired physician and customer relationship base represents a valuable asset of the Company due to the expectation of future business opportunities to be leveraged from the existing relationship with each physician and customer.
 The Company has long-standing relationships with numerous oncology clinics, physicians, home care and home infusion providers, skilled nursing facilities, pain centers and others.
 The useful lives of these relationships are based on minimal attrition experienced to date by the Company and expectations of continued minimal attrition.
-Non-compete agreements are amortized on a straight-line basis with the amortization periods ranging from
+Acquired software is amortized on a straight-line basis over

 threeyears.
 Trade names associated with the original acquisition of InfuSystem are

-indefinite life trade names for impairment annually or as often as deemed necessary.
+Management tests indefinite life trade names for impairment annually or more frequently if deemed necessary.
 The impairment test for intangible assets with indefinite lives consists of a comparison of the fair value of the intangible assets with their carrying amounts.
 If the carrying value of the intangible assets exceeds the fair value, an impairment loss is recognized in an amount equal to that excess.
-The Company determines the fair value of its intangibles assets with indefinite lives (trade names) through the royalty relief income valuation approach.
-The Company performed its annual impairment analysis as of
+The Company determines the fair value for trade names with indefinite lives through the royalty relief income valuation approach.
+The Company performed its annual impairment analysis as of the last day of

-October 2017and determined that the fair value of the intangible assets with indefinite lives (trade names) was greater than their carrying value, resulting in
+October 2020and determined that the fair value of the trade names with indefinite lives was greater than their carrying value, resulting in

 Software Capitalization and Depreciation

 fiveyears.
 Capitalization of such costs ceases when the project is substantially complete and ready for its intended purpose.
 Costs incurred during the preliminary project and post-implementation stages, as well as software maintenance and training costs, are expensed in the period in which they are incurred.
-The company capitalized
+The Company did

-Long-lived assets held for use, which includes property and equipment and amortizable intangible assets, are reviewed for impairment when events or changes in circumstances indicate that their carrying value
+Long-lived assets held for use, which includes medical equipment in rental service, property and equipment and amortizable intangible assets, are reviewed for impairment when events or changes in circumstances indicate that their carrying value

 notto be recoverable from future operating cash flows, the asset is deemed impaired and an impairment loss would be recognized to the extent the carrying value exceeded the estimated fair market value of the asset or asset group.